What is Autism Spectrum Disorder (ASD)

 - Child and/or mother with hematological or malignant disorder

-- For children in the SCT cohort: No new planned treatment (other than SCT) for at least 6 months from planned stem cell transplantation date and no new treatments (other than SCT) started within 6 months before planned transplantation date.
+- No new planned immune-modulating treatment (other than SCT) for at least 6 months before or after planned stem cell transplantation date.

 Parent’s Form